Ibuprofen

 What is Ibuprofen?

-Ibuprofen is a non-steroidal anti-inflammatory drug (NSAID) which is used to treat pain, inflammation and fever.
-It is available in 400mg and 600mg from our secure online pharmacy.
+Ibuprofen is a non-steroidal anti-inflammatory drug (NSAID) used to treat pain, inflammation, and fever.
+It is available in 400 mg and 600 mg from our secure online pharmacy.

-While Ibuprofen is effective on its own to treat pain and inflammation, there are a number of products, available over-the-counter from pharmacies, which contain Ibuprofen alongside other pain relief medication.
+While Ibuprofen is effective on its own for treating pain and inflammation, there are several products available over the counter from pharmacies that contain Ibuprofen alongside other pain relief medications.

-You may find ibuprofen in treatments for colds and flu, painful periods, joint ache (arthritis) and back pain.
-Moreover, ibuprofen is available in a number of different formulations, including syrups, gels and creams, as well as tablets and capsules.
+You may find ibuprofen in treatments for colds and flu, painful periods, joint aches (arthritis) and back pain.
+Moreover, ibuprofen is available in various formulations, including syrups, gels, creams, as well as tablets and capsules.

 If you don't have time to visit your pharmacy, you can get Ibuprofen 400mg online from Prescription Doctor following a short online consultation.
-Simply complete our online questionnaire and our doctor will assess your case and determine whether Ibuprofen is suitable for you.
+Complete our online questionnaire, and our doctor will assess your case and determine whether Ibuprofen is suitable for you.

-Orders approved before 3pm on weekdays and dispatched from our UK based pharmacy the same day via a next-day delivery service.
+Orders approved before 3pm on weekdays are dispatched from our UK-based pharmacy the same day via a next-day delivery service.

 How does Ibuprofen work?

-By blocking the enzyme, the prostaglandins stop being produced and their effects are reduced.
+By blocking the enzyme, the production of prostaglandins is stopped, and their effects are reduced.

 You can order Ibuprofen online from Prescription Doctor.
 Simply complete our short medical questionnaire to determine if the treatment is right for you.